 OTROS DREAMS EN ACCIóN IS a GRASSROOTS community DEDICATED TO MUTUAL SUPPORT AND POLITICAL ACTION BY AND FOR those who lived IN THE UNITED STATES AND ARE NOW IN MEXICO DUE TO DEPORTATION, THREAT OF DEPORTATION, THE DEPORTATION OF A FAMILY MEMBER, AND/OR OTHER OBSTACLES.

 Otros Dreams en Acción is significant in three important ways.
-First, ODA advocates for the claim to legal rights and responsibilities—including but not limited to legal international mobility—as members of the United States national community from our current location, al otro lado, in towns and cities across Mexico.
+First, ODA advocates for the claim to free mobility—as members of the United States national community from our current location, al otro lado, in towns and cities across Mexico.
 Second, ODA advocates for integration and transformation in Mexico.
 And last but not least, the members of ODA support each other, independent of what someone may have done in the past, the circumstances under which someone returned to Mexico, and the diversity of immigration status and mobility within our community.

 We are committed to the struggle for the full recognition of our Human Rights as immigrants wherever we may find ourselves, and we are also committed to our Human Responsibilities to care for ourselves, our families, our communities, and the natural resources that sustain all of us.

 We are not a typical non-profit organization.
 We are a members-based, grassroots organization funded through the heartfelt work and dedication of our members, direct donations, and project-based grants.
 We make decisions through consensus and distribute resources according to dynamic priorities and circumstances.